-Every member of The City University of New York ("CUNY") community, including students, employees and visitors, deserves the opportunity to live, learn and work free from Sexual Misconduct (sexual harassment, gender-based harassment and sexual violence).
+CUNY students, employees and visitors deserve the opportunity to live, learn and work free from Sexual Misconduct.
 Accordingly, CUNY is committed to:

-- 1) Defining conduct that constitutes prohibited Sexual Misconduct; - 2) Providing clear guidelines for students, employees and visitors on how to report incidents of Sexual Misconduct and a commitment that any complaints will be handled respectfully; - 3) Promptly responding to and investigating allegations of Sexual Misconduct, pursuing disciplinary action when appropriate, referring the incident to local law enforcement when appropriate, and taking action to investigate and address any allegations of retaliation; - 4) Providing ongoing assistance and support to students and employees who make allegations of Sexual Misconduct; - 5) Providing awareness and prevention information on Sexual Misconduct, including widely disseminating this policy, as well as a "students' bill of rights" and implementing training and educational programs on Sexual Misconduct to college constituencies; and - 6) Gathering and analyzing information and data that will be reviewed in order to improve safety, reporting, responsiveness and the resolution of incidents.
+- 1. Defining conduct that constitutes Sexual Misconduct; - 2.
+Providing clear guidelines for students, employees and visitors on how to report incidents of Sexual Misconduct; - 3.
+Providing ongoing assistance and support to all parties after allegations of Sexual Misconduct have been made; - 4.
+Promptly and respectfully responding to and investigating allegations of Sexual Misconduct, pursuing disciplinary action when appropriate and taking action to investigate and address any allegations of retaliation; - 5.
+Providing awareness and prevention information on Sexual Misconduct, including widely disseminating this Policy, as well as a "Students' Bill of Rights" and implementing training and educational programs on Sexual Misconduct to college constituencies; - 6.
+Gathering and analyzing information and data that will be reviewed in order to improve safety, reporting, responsiveness and the resolution of allegations of Sexual Misconduct; - 7.
+Distinguishing between the specific conduct defined as Title IX Sexual Harassment by the USDOE and the broader definition of Sexual Misconduct prohibited by this Policy; and - 8.
+Ensuring compliance with the federal regulations under Title IX, and other federal, state and local laws.

-This is the sole policy at CUNY addressing Sexual Misconduct and is applicable at all college and units at the University.
-It will be interpreted in accordance with the principles of academic freedom adopted by CUNY's Board of Trustees.
+This is CUNY's sole policy to address Sexual Misconduct and it is applicable at all CUNY colleges and units.
+This Policy will be interpreted in accordance with the principles of academic freedom adopted by CUNY's Board of Trustees.